Hiflylabs/hiflylabs-analytics-engineering-handbook/src/contribution.md

 To install `mdBook` on your device please refer to this [installation guide](https://rust-lang.github.io/mdBook/guide/installation.html).

-Once mdBook is installed on your computer, you can navigate to the projects root folder and run
+Once mdBook is installed on your computer, you can navigate to the project's root folder and run

 ``` bash
 mdbook build --open